MichaelSchwar3/SubStrings/readme.md

 ### Bonus features

-There are many directions TextTwist could eventually go.
+There are many directions Substrings could eventually go.
 Some anticipated updates are:

 - [ ] Allow user to pause game
 - [ ] Turn off timer for casual play